-The style of this half apron is similar to the aprons you’d see at your favorite bistro.
+The style of this half apron is similar to the aprons you might see at your favorite bistro.
 Longer, with a slim fit, and thin wraparound ties secured in the front with a half hitch knot.
 We added a monogram on the pocket because pro chefs do love their notoriety.

 We picked a sturdy cotton-poly for the body of the apron.
 You want a fabric with a bit of heft and something that will stand up well to repeated washing.
 As a further nod to its intended high-frequency use, you’ll notice below that the majority of our seams are doubled.

-Although we made our sample for guys, it would work equally well for the fairer chefs in your midst.
+Although we originally made our sample for Pro Chef Ben, the simple sizing means it will work equally well for any of the chefs in your midst.
 Simply pick out ribbon accents to match the wearer’s favorite colors and patterns.

 One of the great features on this apron is its handy towel loop.
 Not only does the horizontal band give us an excuse to add two additional ribbon accents, it’s a super functional detail designed to hold a standard kitchen towel.
 We know pro-chefs are the messiest chefs!

 We recommend a ⅝” ribbon, and there are many, many to choose from at Renaissance Ribbons.
-For ideas, check out all the popular designers whose creativity is executed in vibrant, intricate detail by Renaissance Ribbons.
-Although the exact Anna Maria Horner ribbon we original used is no longer available, below are a couple of our current favorites: Turquoise/Lime Misguided Gingham and Diamond Mine Blue.
+Although the exact Anna Maria Horner ribbon we original used is no longer available, check out all the popular designers whose creativity is executed in vibrant, intricate detail by Renaissance Ribbons.

 The apron is fast and easy to make for the pro chefs on your gift list.

 - Sewing Machine and standard presser foot, you’ll need an embroidery model if you wish to do the embroidery on the pocket

 - Satin Stitch foot; optional – but helpful for ribbon stitching; it’s what we used